AmerDawood/AmerDawood/README.md

 # Amer Dawood - Software Developer

 Hi there!
 I'm Amer Dawood, a passionate software developer.
-I specialize in back-end development with Laravel, front-end development with Flutter, and integrating real-time features using Firebase and Pusher.
+I specialize in back-end development with Laravel, mobile development with Flutter, and integrating real-time features using Firebase and Pusher.

 ## Technologies & Tools